tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata/list.md

             The root directory of the metadata key-value pairs to list

 OPTIONS:
-    -a, --after
-            Only print metadata key-value pairs after this key (note: this key and it's value are NOT included in the results)

     -A, --api-key <STRING>
             The API key associated with your account used to access Seaplane API endpoints